-Where a qualification or unit of competency is superseded, all learners will be advised as soon as is practicable of any changes to be made to their enrolment.
-Generally, if a qualification is superseded, NICS will transition all learners within 12 months.
+Where a qualification or unit of competency is superseded, all students will be advised as soon as is practicable of any changes to be made to their enrolment.
+Generally, if a qualification is superseded, NICS will transition all students within 12 months.
 In most cases, this will not impact on any training already completed.
-In some circumstances, where a learner is almost complete, they will be offered the opportunity to complete the existing qualification providing it is completed by the specified deadline.
+In some circumstances, where a student is almost complete, they will be offered the opportunity to complete the existing qualification providing it is completed by the specified deadline.

-Where a qualification or unit of competency is deleted and no longer available, assessment must be completed within specified deadlines.
-NICS will work with all learners to ensure that qualifications are completed within 18 months (for qualifications) and 12 months (for units of competency) of deletion.
+Where a qualification or unit of competency is deleted and no longer available, deleted, all students will be required to transition within 12 months.
+This means that all training and assessment must be completed within specified deadlines.
+NICS will work with all students to ensure that qualifications are completed within 18 months (for qualifications) and 12 months (for units of competency) of deletion.

-Where a qualification or unit of competency is superseded, all learners will be advised as soon as is practicable of any changes to be made to their enrolment.
-Where a qualification or unit of competency is deleted, all learners will be required to transition within 12 months.
-This means that all training and
+Where a qualification or unit of competency is superseded, all students will be advised as soon as is practicable of any changes to be made to their enrolment.
+Where a qualification or unit of competency is